 Using Parallel Calendars

 My first exposure to intricate, long-distance, day-accurate, time intervals in the Bible was a presentation of someone’s belief on the structure of Daniel’s seventy weeks.
-The presentation was a copy of that currently published in the Left Behind series.
-The fundamental math being over 100 years old, and produced in what I later learned was an extremely dubious motive.

 I had heard this presented before, but instead of a new-believer, accept-everything attitude, I looked at the presentation as I would someone presenting similar materials at my place of employment.
 What I saw this time startled me.